Reporting on an international or a pilot activity grant received until 2025

 • An activity has been cancelled.

-• Please provide an updated/final programme of activities implemented and a signed list of participants.
+• Provide an updated/final programme of activities implemented and a signed list of participants.

-• You are not expected to provide a full financial report but for each activity, indicate the real total cost (this can be adjusted if necessary in the final report).
+• You were not expected to provide a full financial report but for each activity, indicating the real total cost (that can be adjusted if necessary in the final report).

 Final report

-• You will also have to give feedback about the content of the work plan.
+• You have to give feedback about the content of the work plan.
 This should include:

 • An overall reflection and evaluation about the work plan as a whole.
 The aim is to have a critical overview.
 Here are examples of the questions you should ask yourself: